pcf-training-class/PCF-Training/07. Blue-Green Deployments/readme.md

 2. Browse the ```articulate Blue-Green``` page
 3. Press the **Start** button to generate traffic to the app
-4. Leave the traffic generation running and observe the app handling all the web requests.
+4. Leave the traffic generation running and observe the articulate app handling all the web requests.
 5. Make a note of the ```host``` for the ```articulate``` application by running the following command.
 This is our current Production route.
 We'll use this in the next step.

     ```cf routes```